The efficient certification of knottedness and Thurston norm

-This has a consequence for the generalisation of unknot recognition to 3-manifolds other than the 3-sphere.
-The decision problem KNOTTEDNESS IN IRREDUCIBLE 3-MANIFOLDS takes, as its input, a triangulation of a compact orientable irreducible 3-manifold $X$ with boundary a (possibly empty) union of tori, and a knot $K$ given as a subcomplex of the 1-skeleton, and it asks whether $K$ is knotted.
+Theorem 1.7 has a consequence for the generalisation of unknot recognition to 3-manifolds other than the 3-sphere.
+The decision problem {\caps Knottedness in 3-manifolds} takes, as its input, a triangulation of a compact orientable 3-manifold $M$, and a knot $K$ given as a subcomplex of the 1-skeleton, and it asks whether $K$ is knotted.
 This just means that $K$ does not bound an embedded disc.
-Since the knottedness of $K$ is closely related to whether $M - {\rm int}(N(K))$ is irreducible, Theorems 1.6 and 1.5 can be used to establish the following result, which we prove in Section 15.
+Since the knottedness of $K$ is closely related to whether $M - {\rm int}(N(K))$ has compressible boundary, Theorem 1.7 can be used to establish the following result.